Green Lynx Spider – Peucetia viridans

-Green Lynx spiders, like all others in the Family Oxyopidae, are diurnal, that is they hunt during daylight hours.
-Their hunts are conducted much like those of the jumping spiders (Salticidae); they roam low foliage looking for prey.
-Their eyesight is not as keen as the jumping spiders, and they more often use the “wait and pounce” hunting tactic most often associated with the (equally well) camouflaged crab spiders.
+Green Lynx spiders, like all others in the Family Oxyopidae are diurnal – that is they are active in the daytime.
+Their hunts are conducted much like those of the jumping spiders; they roam low foliage looking for prey.
+Their eyesight is not as keen as the jumping spiders, and they more often use the “wait and pounce” hunting tactic most often associated with the equally well camouflaged crab spiders.

 Oxyopids of North America are characterized by the presence of numerous large, erect spines on the legs and their erratic and sudden movements.

 Lynx Spiders have a very distinct eye arrangement: four on the “face”, two looking sideways, and two on top of the head.
 P. viridans is the largest lynx in North America.
 Lynx spiders pose little danger for humans.
 Although there have been a few cases of human envenomation, the bites do not cause much more than temporary pain and swelling at the site, no more than a honeybee sting.

 The green lynxes, like other Oxyopidae, are diurnal hunting spiders which run over low shrubs and herbs with great agility, leaping from place to place with a precision excelled only by jumping spiders.
 Their keen eyesight is comparable to that of the wolf and fishing spiders.
 Studies have shown the green lynx spider to prey on many species of insects, with bees & wasps in the Order Hymenoptera being the most common, comprising over 40% of all captures.

 Diptera (true flies) accounted for fully 15% of all prey.
 It must be kept in mind, as well, that spiders serve as prey for many other types of organisms, principally birds.